Bayesian modelling and computation utilising directed cycles in multiple network data: Reef fish aggressive interactions

-We fit the SNF model to obtain posterior draws for the centroid network $\mathcal{G}^m$ and the dispersion parameter $\gamma$, assuming the HS distance metric that captures information about the networks' cycles.
-To fit the SNF model with HS distance, we first tune the prior distributions of the parameters and the IS density.
-We centre the prior for the centroid at the network observation that minimises the distance from the other network data, being the right network in Figure \ref{xmas_data} of Section 3, following \cite{lunagomez2020modeling}.
-We also specify a Gamma prior distribution for the dispersion parameter $\gamma$.
-We specify the CER model as the IS density of our algorithm, and sample from it using MCMC sampling.
-The size of each IS sample is $K=6,000$ networks, after a burn-in of 1,000 networks.
+\am{We analyse data collected at various reefs at different regions (Philippines, Bali, Christmas, Iriomote) in the Indo-Pacific ocean \citep{keith2018synchronous}.
+Each network observation represents the competitive interactions between species of fish.
+We align the node set across all reefs to comprise the fish species that are in common across all regions, resulting in networks with 13 nodes.
+The node labels used to represent the species are presented in Table \ref{befspecies}.
+The resulting number of reefs (networks) in our sample is 13, and are visually represented in Supplementary material, Section 3.} \am{In this network population, there are three reefs for which directed triangles are observed, as shown in Table \ref{cycnetpop}.
+We observe that there are no reefs sharing common cycles. }

-We run our MCMC with xgboost prediction for 5,000 iterations and obtain the traceplot and histogram of the posterior samples for $\gamma$ in Figure \ref{snf_res_xmas}.
-The 5 networks with highest posterior mass for the centroid are shown in Figure \ref{postmodes_xmas}.
-We highlight in pink which edges of these posterior samples are also present in the network data, to indicate which inferred edges are also observed in the data.
+\am{To fit the SNF model with HS distance, we first tune the prior distributions of the parameters and the IS density.
+We tune the prior for the centroid and dispersion parameter in a similar manner as in \cite{lunagomez2020modeling}.
+Specifically, we centre the prior for the centroid at the network observation that minimises the distance from the rest of the networks in the sample \citep{lunagomez2020modeling}.
+We specify a Gamma prior distribution for the dispersion parameter $\gamma$ and center it with respect to the average HS distance of the network data from the centroid estimate,} \am{where the centroid estimate is obtained by majority vote (connect nodes $i$ and $j$ in centroid estimate if the majority of the network population has an edge between $i$ and $j$).
+The size of each IS sample is set to $K=3000$ networks.}

-In Figure \ref{snf_res_xmas}, we observe good mixing of the MCMC chain for $\gamma$.
-We further notice that the sizes of the posterior draws for $\gamma$ are small, indicating a high dispersion of the data from the posterior centroids inferred.
-Moreover, the 5 most commonly drawn centroids involve edges that are not observed in the network data, and concentrate small posterior masses.
-The challenge of making inferences with a single centroid here is due to many not in common cycles amongst the network data.
-Notably, the middle network in Figure \ref{xmas_data} in Section 3 has 1834 cycles while the other two networks contain 0 and 12 cycles only.
+\am{We run our MCMC for 50,000 iterations and obtain summaries of the posterior centroids and associated posterior draws of the dispersion parameter $\gamma$ of the SNF model.
+Figure \ref{allreefsgamma2} shows a traceplot for the parameter $\gamma$. }